ecoinvent/ecoinvent-topology/docs/index.rst

 All `UN macro geographical regions`_ and subregions are included.

-.. note:: See also geographic descriptions of :ref:`regions` and :ref:`subregions`.
+.. note:: See also graphical descriptions of :ref:`regions` and :ref:`subregions`.

 UN regions
 ^^^^^^^^^^